• Skip to primary navigation

 Spread the remaining cake batter evenly over the layer of blueberries.
 Once again, sprinkle the remaining sugar-cinnamon walnut mixture evenly over the top of the batter, followed by the blueberries.
 Press the blueberries gently into the batter.

-Bake in a preheated oven for 60 minutes until golden and the cake tester comes out clean.
+Bake in the oven for 60 minutes until golden or until the cake tester comes out clean.

-Place on a wire rack where it can cool down for about 15 minutes.
+Place it on a wire rack to cool down for about 15 minutes.

 After this short period, carefully remove the cake from the pan and place it on the wire rack, where it will continue to cool down.